|ISBER Best Practices For Repositories|

 Published in Biopreservation and Biobanking (BIO), April 2012 issue.

-Please note, the Chinese translation of the ISBER Best Practices is an unofficial translation and is provided for reference only.
-ISBER does not guarantee the accuracy of the translation, and expressly disclaims any and all liability for errors and omissions in the contents of this document.
+Please note that these translations of the ISBER Best Practices are unofficial translations and are provided for reference only.
+ISBER does not guarantee the accuracy of the translations, and expressly disclaims any and all liability for errors and omissions in the contents of these documents.

 Compare your Repository Practices - Take the ISBER Self-Assessment Tool

 After reviewing the ISBER Best Practices for Repositories, assess your repository's degree of compliance to the Best Practices and receive a personalized report with the ISBER Self-Assessment Tool!
 The assessment helps specimen collection centers strengthen their practices through the identification of areas in need of improvement.

 Learn More - Complete the Introduction to Biobanking Course

 Complete the ISBER Introduction to Biobanking Course for a general overview of the key issues in establishing, maintaining and accessing a biobank.
 The course includes 9 online modules designed to provide 'how-to' knowledge for researchers and biobankers.
 Click here for more information.

 2012 Best practices for repositories: Collection, storage, retrieval, and distribution of biological materials for research.
 Biopreservation and Biobanking 2012, 10:79-161